hazelcast/hazelcast-cpp-client/README.md

 1. It first checks whether the object pointer is NULL.

 2. If the above check fails, then the object is serialized using the serializer that matches the object type.
 The object type is determined using the free function `int32_t getHazelcastTypeId(const T *object);`.
-This method returns the constant built-int serializer type ID for the built-in types such as int32_t, bool, short and byte.
-If it does not match any of the built-in types, it may match the types offered by Hazelcast, i.e., IdentifiedDataSerializable, Portable or custom.
+This method returns the constant built-int serializer type ID for the built-in types such as `byte`, `char`, `int32_t`, `bool`, `int64_t`, etc. If it does not match any of the built-in types, it may match the types offered by Hazelcast, i.e., IdentifiedDataSerializable, Portable or custom.
 The matching is done based on method parameter matching.

 3. If the above check fails, Hazelcast will use the registered Global Serializer if one exists.